‘Buckskin Girl’ identified - Piqua Daily Call

 The scientific assistance that led to the victim’s identification was conducted by the DNA Doe Project, a nonprofit organization created in 2017 to apply genealogy tools to the identification of unknown persons.
 Miami County’s Jane Doe case was one of the first cases accepted for the project, using degraded DNA.
 The founders of the DNA Doe Project, Dr. Colleen Fitzpatrick and Dr. Margaret Press, both flew in from California to be at the Wednesday news conference.

-According to Miami County Sheriff’s Office Chief Deputy Steve Lord, he has been in contact with Cross’ family and they wish to remain private while they now grieve the loss of their loved one.
-He said Cross’ mother has lived in the same home for the last 37 years, kept the same phone number — and the hope that Cross remained alive.
+According to Miami County Sheriff’s Office Chief Deputy Steve Lord, he has been in contact with King’s family and they wish to remain private while they now grieve the loss of their loved one.
+He said King’s mother has lived in the same home for the last 37 years, kept the same phone number — and the hope that King remained alive.

-Lord said Cross was never been reported as missing and that the sheriff’s office did not want to reveal too much information, as the case remains active until the person or persons who murdered Cross are located.
+Lord said King was never been reported as missing and that the sheriff’s office did not want to reveal too much information, as the case remains active until the person or persons who murdered King are located.

 Miami County Sheriff Dave Duchak said the murder has always remained an open case and as technology has advanced, it was used to work toward identification.